Properties and custom properties

 Figure 3.
 Delete a configuration

-6. To remove conditions, select Trash can next to the conditions you want to delete.
+• To remove individual conditions, select Trash can next to the conditions to be deleted.

 Delete a single condition